koic/rubocop-oracle/README.md

   - rubocop-oracle
 ```

-Now you can run `rubocop` and it will automatically load the RuboCop Rails
+Now you can run `rubocop` and it will automatically load the RuboCop Oracle
 cops together with the standard cops.

 ### Command line